AaronBryant/BioInformatics-Programs/README.md

 # BioInformatics Coursera Course 1- Programs
-This readme explains the goal of the course, as well as some of the potential applications of the knowledge aquired.
+This readme explains the goal of the course, as well as some of the potential applications of the knowledge acquiared.

 ## The goal of the course: